liquibase/liquibase-aws-license-service/README.md

 # :outbox_tray: Deploying the extension to Liquibase AWS Marketplace

 1. The `extension-update-pom.yml` file updates the version of the extension in the `pom.xml file` whenever there is a **new Liquibase Release**.
 It listens to the `repository_dispatch` event called `oss-released-version` from the `liquibase/liquibase` repository and then runs the workflow specified in the `extension-update-pom.yml` file.
+2. We release a new version of `liquibase-aws-license-service` only when it is required, as this is a PRO extension.
-2. The dependabot in LPM repository creates a PR when there is a new version of `liquibase-aws-license-service` : example : https://github.com/liquibase/liquibase-package-manager/pull/430/files#diff-0b0a9d274bd84c7dbfff4680de10599cd0d96458b06b74a925b2bcd3e3fc2fadR15.
+3. When there is a new `liquibase-aws-license-service` version release, the dependabot in LPM(liquibase package manager) repository creates a PR: example : https://github.com/liquibase/liquibase-package-manager/pull/430/files#diff-0b0a9d274bd84c7dbfff4680de10599cd0d96458b06b74a925b2bcd3e3fc2fadR15.
+We need to **manually** merge the PR.
 Make sure to review and merge the PR before proceeding.
+4. The below steps run on every OSS release.
-3. The `dependabot.yml` file checks for new versions of dependencies for Docker and creates a pull request to update these dependencies, specifically for OSS.
+   a.
+The `dependabot.yml` file checks for new versions of dependencies for `package-ecosystem: "docker"` and creates a pull request to update the dependencies, specifically for new version of liquibase docker .
-4. After we **manually** merge the Dependabot PR containing the new Docker OSS version, the `deploy-extension-to-marketplace.yml` file runs and publishes the extension to the `Liquibase AWS Marketplace`.
+   b.
+The workflow file `dependabot-pr-merge-docker-changes.yml` auto merges the dependabot PR containing the new Docker OSS version,
+   c.
+The `deploy-extension-to-marketplace.yml` file runs and publishes the extension to the `Liquibase AWS Marketplace`.

+# :crystal_ball: Testing Marketplace listing

+1. Run `Docker Build and Push to AWS Marketplace` https://github.com/liquibase/liquibase-aws-license-service/actions/workflows/deploy-extension-to-marketplace.yml with the "test_tag_number".
+2. NOTE: it is going to take a while for the new version to be approved.
+Approximate 30mins.
+3. After the workflow is run, navigate to AWS account `LiquibaseAWSMP` https://aws.amazon.com/marketplace/management/products/prod-l2panlvbozc5e@23/overview/versions
+4. Click on the "test_tag_number" Version you want to restrict and wait for the approval.
+NOTE: it is going to take a while for the version to be restricted.
+Approximate 15mins.
+5. Begin your testing from the task definitions you have https://us-east-1.console.aws.amazon.com/ecs/v2/task-definitions?region=us-east-1, after modifying your docker image to point to 709825985650.dkr.ecr.us-east-1.amazonaws.com/liquibase/liquibase/liquibasepro:{test_tag_number}

 # :hammer: How to test the liquibase commands with the Marketplace listing